-Manatee, the Red-Cockaded Woodpecker or the Gopher Tortoise based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), dated January 27, 2020 between the U.S. Army Corps of Engineers, New Orleans and U.S. Fish and Wildlife Service, Ecological Services Office.
-Standard Manatee Conditions for In-Water Activities will be included in the authorization, if granted.
+Based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), as signed on January 27, 2020, between the U.S. Army Corps of Engineers, New Orleans and the U.S. Fish and Wildlife Service, the proposed project was evaluated under the determination key on March 8, 2021 and it has been determined that the proposed project will have "No Effect" on any known Threatened or Endangered Species.